© SBMA 2022 – all rights reserved

 So, how does telehealth work?

 Email, video conferencing, and video chat services are used to receive care from the comfort of your own home.
-The healthcare professionals responding to consumers either respond in real-time or giving consumers a place to find their answer.
+The healthcare professionals responding to consumers either respond in real-time or give consumers a place to find their answer.

 The costs associated with telehealth services are dependant on the insurance plan coverage.
 Programs like Medicare cover telehealth services.
 Consumers can also pay out-of-pocket for their telehealth services.
 These services can cost anywhere from $50 to $80, or a potential annual membership fee.

 As far as security goes, patient privacy is protected if the providers are operating in good faith.
 But if these services use avenues, like Zoom or Skype, the security may be a little riskier.
-At SBMA, we offer 24/7 access to doctors with no cost to you, as well as behavioral health services with a $50 copay.
+At SBMA, we offer 24/7 access to doctors at no cost to you, as well as behavioral health services with a $50 copay.

 Telehealth services also give doctors the ability to send in a prescription to a pharmacy.
 Our telehealth services cover generic physical and behavioral prescriptions with a $10 or $25 copay.